Perfect codes in 2-valent Cayley digraphs on abelian groups: Introduction

 For the rest of this paper, we always assume that $G$ is an abelian group with identity $0$, written additively.
+For $a\in G$, let $o(a)$ denote the {\em order} of $a$, that is, the smallest positive integer $m$ such that $ma=0$.
+An element $a$ is called an {\em involution} if $o(a)=2$.
 The second main result determines all perfect codes in 2-valent Cayley digraphs on abelian groups.

 \begin{thm} With the notations in Theorem \ref{main}, suppose that $\Cay(G, S)$ is isomorphic to the digraph in Theorem \ref{main}, where $S=\left\{s, s^{\prime}\right\}$ and $o(s)=m$.
 Then all perfect codes containing identity are exactly $ \bigcup_{i\in [gcd(l-h,m)/3]}D(i)$, where $D\left(i\right)=\left\{(3i+r) s+r s^{\prime} \mid r \in \mathbb{Z}\right\}$. \end{thm}